rafamel/joi-add/README.md

     );
 ```

-Of course, if the validation is within an *object* schema, the error message will be full, as it's usual with *Joi*.
+#### If the validation is within an *object* schema, the error message will show the full error path

+As usual with *Joi*.
 As an example:

 ```javascript
 Joi.object().keys({